-It is a common practice to write SBIs on sticky notes and put them on a progress board called a Scrum Board.
-Keep the writing to a minimum: the written text for an SBI should be just enough to remind the Team of the outcome of accumulated work plan discussions to date.
-Another common practice is to also write the Estimation Points on the sticky note which enables easy updating of the Sprint Burndown Chart when the team moves the work item to Done.
-Teams use sticky notes in all kinds of creative manner (e.g. colors, rotation, adding marks, etc.) to accommodate a good visualization of the status of the Sprint Backlog.
-There is no prescriptive guidance on this usage: It is up to the Development Team to find out what works best for them.
+It is a common practice to write SBIs on sticky notes and put them on the Scrum Board, to make work completion progress visible.
+Keep the writing to a minimum: the written text for an SBI should be just enough to remind the Development Team of the outcome of accumulated work plan discussions to date.
+Another common practice is to also write the Estimation Points on the sticky notes, which enables easy updating of the Sprint Burndown Chart when the team moves the work item to Done.
+Teams use sticky notes in all manner of creative ways (e.g., colors, rotation, adding marks, etc.) to accommodate a good visualization of Sprint Backlog status.
+No prescriptive guidance is necessary on this usage: It is up to the Development Team to find out what works best for them.